avkcode/vault/README.md

 Available targets:
-  template          - Generate Kubernetes manifests from templates apply             - Apply generated manifests to the Kubernetes cluster dry-run           - Perform a dry run of the 'apply' target to preview changes delete            - Delete Kubernetes resources defined in the manifests validate-%        - Validate a specific manifest using yq, e.g. make validate-rbac print-%           - Print the value of a specific variable
+  template          - Generate Kubernetes manifests from templates apply             - Apply generated manifests to the Kubernetes cluster delete            - Delete Kubernetes resources defined in the manifests validate-%        - Validate a specific manifest using yq, e.g. make validate-rbac print-%           - Print the value of a specific variable